 Studying in the nursing programme

-The nursing programme taught in English includes contact teaching and face-to-face instruction.
+The nursing programme taugh in is a day-time programme and it includes contact teaching and face-to-face instruction.
 Student groups are multicultural and international.
 One of the benefits of contact teaching is the opportunity to discuss the definitions of health, illness and family with others and reach a common understanding.

 All applicants for the degree programme in Nursing are required to have basic Finnish skills (level B1) and English skills (level B2).
 Link to the Common European Framework of reference for languages.